mu-e-karaca/presentation-ai/README.md

 - **Full Editability**: Modify text, fonts, and design elements as needed
 - **Presentation Mode**: Present directly from the application
 - **Auto-Save**: Everything saves automatically as you work
+- **Export Options**: Download presentations as PPTX, PDF, or send to Google Slides

 ## 🚀 Getting Started